How to Be Really Cool

 (Billy, you make “good” sound kind of dull and boring when you put it like that.)

 I can remember hearing early in my childhood that “Nice guys (and gals) finish last.”
 It’s an expression that most of us are not only familiar with, but one that many have believed at one time or another.
-However, as a kid with many so-called “strange” ideas, I always believed as Malcolm Forbes did: "Contrary to the old cliché, genuinely nice guys (and gals) most often finish first or very near it."
+However, as a kid with many so-called “strange” ideas,

 The Nice Are Finishing First